Data-Only-Greater/convergence/README.md

 ## Basic Usage

+The most straightforward method of using convergence is to generate a report which details the grid convergence metrics for a given set of grids.

 ### Command Line

 The package provides a command line interface.
 The input data must be a space